 — Whitni Willmore, travel manager at Engineered Structures, Inc.

-Communication: Companies have surveyed frequent travelers to understand how comfortable they are to resume travel and find out what they need to feel more confident.
+Communication: Companies have surveyed frequent travellers to understand how comfortable they are to resume travel and find out what they need to feel more confident.
 In partnership with their Egencia Account Managers, many businesses have also started to hold training and information sessions regarding future travel.

 Unused ticket management: Understanding unused tickets and travel credits — and how they can be used — was important to most companies.
 Read how Egencia is helping travel managers leverage air credits with clear data.